jirafey/battery-date-time-app/README.md

 # READ FIRST:
 - Windows:
-the movement is buggy as hell, but: click anywhere on the font to move the window.
+the movement is buggy as hell, but: click anywhere on the FONT to move the window.

 - LINUX:
 ## KDE: